universal-declaration/Cassandra/README.md

 - Technical improvements to enforcement mechanisms

 ## License

-This proposal is released into the public domain.
-No rights reserved.
-May it serve the long-term interests of the American people.
+This work is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ---